Signatures of Jet Drift in QGP Hard Probe Observables: Results.

 Jet drift is a perturbative correction to the transverse momentum distribution that naturally supplies some of the missing flow.
 While this sub-eikonal effect does not directly modify the energy loss, drift may indirectly affect the suppression by deflecting the paths toward regions of lower density.
 This deflection, however, directly modifies the azimuthal distribution of particles.
 The coupling of drift to the medium correlates leading hadrons to the event plane by dragging hard particles towards ``attractors'' at the minor axes of the elliptic medium geometry, as schematically shown in Fig~\ref{fig:sample_trajectory}.

-We report the suppression $R_{AA}$ as computed from Eq.~\eqref{e:RAA} in Fig~\ref{f:RAA} and the elliptic flow computed from Eq.~\eqref{e:vndefn} in Fig~\ref{fig:deltav2}.
-We take the denominator of Eq.~\eqref{e:RAA} as the number distribution of partons seeded from Pythia and compute $v_2^{hard}$ by importance sampling as a discrete sum over all trajectories $i$ producing final state particles in the given $p_T$ bin.
+We report the suppression $R_{AA}$ as computed from Eq.~\eqref{e:RAA} in Fig~\ref{f:RAA} and the enhancement of elliptic flow computed from Eq.~\eqref{e:vndefn} as the difference in elliptic flow with and without drift $\Delta v_2^{exp}$ in Fig~\ref{fig:deltav2}.
+We take the denominator of Eq.~\eqref{e:RAA} as the number distribution of partons seeded from Pythia and compute the complex vector $\vec{v}_2^{hard}$ via the Q-cumulant method \cite{Bilandzic:2012wva} as a discrete sum over all trajectories $i$ producing final state particles in the given $p_T$ bin.